 What is Responsible Gambling?

-iGaming Ontario’s approach to responsible gambling is centered around enabling Operators to empower players to make informed choices about their play.
-Informed choice is about using the knowledge, information, and tools you have to make safe and healthy decisions about gambling.
-Check out iGaming 101 for tips about learning how the games work, using time and money limit setting tools, or even making a decision to take a break from gambling.
-Visit Responsible Gambling Council and take a quick gambling quiz to check in on your gambling, or learn about how much gambling really costs you over time.
+iGaming Ontario’s approach to responsible gambling is centered around empowering players to make informed choices about their play.
+Informed choice is about using the knowledge, information, and tools you have to make safer decisions about gambling.
+Check out iGaming 101 for tips about how the games work, setting time or money limits, or deciding to take a break from gambling.

 The Importance of Responsible Gambling